waimea-snoble/200DTD-Assesment/docs/Development.md

 https://mywaimeaschool-my.sharepoint.com/:v:/g/personal/snoble_waimea_school_nz/Eeq7PEgCbKRHrhkx6UIQlysBQhx56xow2gMhS6EPEPxRlA?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D&e=SRi07W

 The video link above shows a user signing up for a task, signing up for a task with their email already in the database, and signing up for a task they have already signed up for.
 It also shows that every time a user signs up for a task the amount required decreases by one until it disappears.
-It shows the admin logging in, deleting a task, adding a task, and veiwing the list of people who have booked the task.
+It shows the admin logging in, deleting a task, adding a task, and viewing the  list of people who have booked the task.

 https://mywaimeaschool-my.sharepoint.com/:v:/g/personal/snoble_waimea_school_nz/Edp9WXE6F1ZFslIFoj6lF_YBP8Ba4XX520SlRvAgHAWPJg?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D&e=aHtETp